Introducing Jack Nelson, Creator of the Sculpture Clock

 Original photographs by Regina M Flanagan during Clock Studio visits December 2015, and March and April 2017.

-Watch for future posts documenting progress with the conservation and restoration of the Sculpture Clock.
-You may sign up to receive notice of them here.
+Watch for future posts this fall documenting the Sculpture Clock’s return to Nicollet Mall.
+You may sign up to receive notices here.